We are an interdisciplinary team of scientists

 Postdoctoral fellows

 Dr. Angelica Carranza, Ph.D., is a Postdoctoral Research Associate in the Department of Psychology and Neuroscience at the University of North Carolina.
 She received her Ph.D. in Human Development at UC Davis before coming to UNC.
 Dr. Carranza is interested in studying individual differences in the social and affective neural mechanisms of mental health and wellness during adolescence.
-Dr. Carranza is supported by a National Institutes of Health Research Supplement to Promote Diversity in Health-Related Research.

 Graduate students